forrestbradbury/MakerLab/README.md

 Also importantly, Gary Steele (TU Delft), Jan Koetsier (AUC), and David Fokkema (UvA) assisted with the Jupyter Notebook lecture notes.
 The four lecture note documents which introduce Python programming all include significant material, structure, and inspiration from documents in Gary's "Introduction to Python for Physicists" (https://gitlab.tudelft.nl/python-for-applied-physics/practicum-lecture-notes).
 Jan is largely to thank for the adaptation and extension of Gary's materials for Maker Lab students.
 David provided feedback and superior methods in the document on curve fitting.

 Saalih Allie, Andy Buffler, Dale Taylor, and Nuraan Majiet from the University of Cape Town (UCT) all helped steer the Maker Lab course design through conversations and sharing best practices.
 Additionally, the document on uncertainty analysis draws inspiration and some nice figures from UCT's "Introduction to Measurement in the Physics Laboratory:  A probabilistic approach" by Buffler, Allie, Lubben, and Campbell.

+The Maker Lab leans heavily on Maker resources and communities from across the globe, though a few specific people deserve special recognition.
+Especially useful were lengthy conversations about Maker education with Felix Holm of Maker Station in Cape Town and Chris Julien and Henk Buursen (including an awesome FabLab tour from Henk) from the Amsterdam Waag Society.
+And, Thierry Slot of the Universiteit van Amsterdam delivered an inspiring guest lecture which was highly appreciated by the Maker Lab students on his scientific research enabled by Maker methods (described briefly here:  https://youtu.be/vwsZGp8XRaU).

 Finally, conversations with Jean J. Heremans and Thomas O’Donnell from Virginia Tech helped in better understanding how these course methods might be applied in dedicated advanced physics labs.